Wastewater Flows From as far as Dulles Airport to Blue Plains

 - 16 stormwater stations

 - 9 wastewater pumping stations

-While two thirds of the system contains separate sanitary and storm sewers, combined sewers serving both sanitary flow and stormwater drainage are prevalent in the downtown area and in older portions of the service area.
-Combined sewer overflows (CSOs) occur during certain storm events when the capacity of the combined sewer system is unable to convey the mixture of wastewater and stormwater to the treatment plant.
-There are presently 53 CSO outfalls listed in the National Pollutant Discharge Elimination System (NPDES) Permit issued by EPA to DC Water.
+While most of the sewer system contains separate sanitary and storm sewers, combined sewers carrying both sanitary flow and stormwater drainage are prevalent in the downtown area and in older portions of the District.
+Combined sewer overflows (CSOs) occur during certain storm events when the combined sewer system contains too much flow and the mixture of wastewater and stormwater overflows into local waterways.
+There are presently 53 CSO outfalls listed in the DC Water’s National Pollutant Discharge Elimination System (NPDES) Permit.